idast3/noroff-react-content/lessons/lesson3.md

 ## Practice

--   Add more details to the `DetailList` component
+-   Add more details from the API call to the `DetailList` component.
 -   Create an `ErrorAlert` component which takes a single `message` prop.
 In `CharacterDetailContainer` check for the presence of an `error` property on the json result.
 If it exists display the `ErrorAlert` rather than the `CharacterDetail`.
 A missing or badly formed `id` in the URL will return an error.

 ---